athertahir/python-machine-learning-by-example/Lab Guides/Chapter02/Episode_1.md

 At the end of the day, most dimensionality reduction algorithms are in the family of unsupervised learning as the target or label information (if available) is not used in data transformation.

 ##### Run Notebook
-The Notebook opens in a new browser window.
-You can create a new notebook or open a local one.
-Check out the local folder `work/Chapter02` for several sample notebooks.
-Open and run `tSNE.ipynb` in the `work` folder.

-You can open the Jupyter Notebook at `<host-ip>:<port>/notebooks/work/Chapter02/tSNE.ipynb`
+Open and run Jupyter Notebook `tSNE.ipynb`

 #### Summary
 In this chapter, we acquired the fundamental concepts of NLP as an important subfield in machine learning, including tokenization, stemming and lemmatization, and PoS tagging.
 We also explored three powerful NLP packages and realized some common tasks using NLTK and spaCy.
 Then, we continued with the main project exploring newsgroups data.
 We started with extracting features with tokenization techniques and went through text preprocessing, stop words removal, and stemming and lemmatization.
 We then performed dimensionality reduction and visualization with t-SNE and proved that count vectorization is a good representation for text data.